paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

 ---
 Brasília is a planned city situated in the centre of Brazil’s vast and unpopulated interior.
 Built in the mid-fifties, it was inaugurated as the country’s capital on April 22, 1960.

-{% include 'figure' with '/images/2011/07/the_architecture_of_brasilia/plan.svg'
+{% render 'figure' with '/images/2011/07/the_architecture_of_brasilia/plan.svg'
   alt: 'Sketched plan of Brasília'
   alignment: 'pull'
 %}